-Environmental Review Initial Study Page 15 Significant Or Potentially Significant Impact Less than Significant with M mgalion Incorporation Less than Significant Or No Impact Not Applicable traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)? م

-The project will create an incremental increase in traffic on nearby roads and intersections.
-However, given the small number of new trips created by the project (2 PM peak trips per day for the new land division), this increase is less than significant.
-Further, the increase will not cause the Level of Service at any nearby intersection to drop below Level of Service D.

-Cause an increase in parking demand which cannot be accommodated by existing parking facilities?

-The project meets the code requirements for the required number of parking spaces and therefore new parking demand will be accommodated on site.

-3. Increase hazards to motorists, bicyclists, or pedestrians? \\\\\ X\\\\

-The proposed project will comply with current road requirements to prevent potential hazards to motorists, bicyclists, and/or pedestrians.
-Full curbs and sidewalks will be constructed where none currently exist on all of the new parcels' frontages, thereby facilitating pedestrian access in the area.

-4. Exceed, either individually (the project alone) or cumulatively (the project combined with other development), a level of service standard established by the county congestion management agency for designated intersections, roads or highways?

-See response H-1 above.
+Enviror Page 1 nmental Review Initial Study 5 Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable traffic load and capacity of the street system (i.e., substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)? interse PM pe Furthe roject will create an incremental increase in ections.
+However, given the small number eak trips per day for the new land division) er, the increase will not cause the Level of pelow Level of Service D. r of new tr , this incre ips created ease is less l by the p than sig nificant.
+2. Cause an increase in parking demand which cannot be accommodated by existing parking facilities?
+X roject meets the code requirements for the nerefore new parking demand will be accor • parking s spaces 3.
+Increase hazards to motorists, bicyclists, or pedestrians?
+X hazar const proposed project will comply with current roads to motorists, bicyclists, and/or pedestric ructed where none currently exist on all of ating pedestrian access in the area. ans.
+Full curbs and s sidewalks will be 4.
+Exceed, either individually (the project alone) or cumulatively (the project combined with other development), a level of service standard established by the county congestion management agency for designated intersections, roads or highways?
+X See r esponse H-1 above.
+I. No Does ise the project have the potential to: 1.
+Generate a permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
+X

-I. Noise

-1. Generate a permanent increase in ambient noise levels in the project vicinity above levels existing without the project?

-Significant Less than Or Significant Potentially Mitigation Significant Incorporation Impact with
+Page 16 S Or Potentially Significant Impact Significant with Mitigation Incorporation Less than Significant Or No linpact Not Applicable Howe roject will create an incremental increase in ver, this increase will be small, and will be surrounding existing uses. • 2.
+Expose people to noise levels in excess of standards established in the General Plan, or applicable standards of other agencies?
+X noise are no sources of noise in the immediate levels that would exceed the General Plar during the nighttime at this site. • 3.
+Generate a temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?
+X areas. generated during construction will increas Construction will be temporary, however at it is considered to be less than significan , and give Does (Wher establ upon t the project have the potential to: re available, the significance criteria lished by the MBUAPCD may be relied to make the following determinations).
+1. Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
+X

+Significant

+Environmental Review Initial Study

-Less than Significant Or No Impact
+Less than